hkoi/dse-exercises/README.md

 The HKOI Organizing Committee will be providing a platform for secondary school students to practice programming (via HKOI Online Judge).
 Exercises will be available in both Chinese and English, and in Pascal and C programming language.
 Note: not intended for assessment purposes as all contents are available to the public.

+Special thanks to Ian Wong from Pui Ching Middle School for his help to translate statements into Chinese.

 ##License
 Creative Commons Attribution-ShareAlike 4.0 International.
 The full text of the license is available at https://creativecommons.org/licenses/by-sa/4.0/legalcode.